 But all over the world, dockless bike schemes have experienced problems with bad behaviour from its users.
 In Bejing, China, there are 16 million dockless bikes.
-And perhaps it’s their oversupply which has meant that bikes get dumped randomly in streets and public squares, and countless get stolen or thrown into lakes and rivers or vandalised.
+And perhaps it’s their oversupply which has meant that bikes get dumped randomly in streets and public squares, countless get stolen or thrown into lakes and rivers, or vandals.

 The problem has led commentators to question society’s commitment to morality or the ‘tragedy of the commons’ – that we are so self-interested we can’t use shared or public resources properly.